mhwlng/dashboard-elite/README.md

 | FocusRightPanel         | Systems Panel   |

 For Odyssey, when On Foot, the Galaxy Map,System Map,Lights & Night Vision buttons will call the on-foot key bindings, but there is no state feedback.
-So the button image won't change.
+So the button state won't change.

 **AlarmButton**